 - 3.4.2.6 The City recognizes there may be cultural heritage properties that are not yet identified or included in the Register of Property of Cultural Heritage Value or Interest or designated under the Ontario Heritage Act, but still may be of cultural heritage interest.
 These may be properties that have yet to be surveyed, or otherwise identified, or their significance and cultural heritage value has not been comprehensively evaluated but are still worthy of conservation. - 3.4.2.7 The City shall ensure these non-designated and non-registered cultural heritage properties are identified, evaluated, and appropriately conserved through various legislated planning and assessment processes, including the Planning Act, R.S.O., 1990 c.
-P.13, the Environmental Assessment Act and the Cemeteries Act. - 3.4.2.8 To ensure consistency in the identification and evaluation of these non-designated and non-registered cultural heritage properties, the City shall use the criteria for determining cultural heritage value or interest established by provincial regulation under the Ontario Heritage Act and set out in Policy B.3.4.2.9.
+P.13, the Environmental Assessment Act and the Funeral, Burial and Cremation Services Act.
+(OPA 167) - 3.4.2.8 To ensure consistency in the identification and evaluation of these nondesignated and non-registered cultural heritage properties, the City shall use the criteria for determining cultural heritage value or interest established by provincial regulation under the Ontario Heritage Act.